-false is the default value, so you won't see any noises on logs, to turn it on set it to true, e.g.: debug: true provisioner provisioner is the string the name of the provisioner that will be used by tsuru.
-This setting is optional and defaults to "juju".
+false is the default value, so you won't see any noises on logs, to turn it on set it to true, e.g.: debug: true tsuru has extensible support for provisioners.
+A provisioner is a Go type that satisfies the provision.Provisioner interface.
+By default, tsuru will use DockerProvisioner (identified by the string "docker"), and now that's the only supported provisioner (Ubuntu Juju was supported in the past but its support has been removed from Tsuru).